vim-zz/nitrogen_elements/README.md

 This should compile all elements and place the beam files in the ebin sub directory.
 Notice: you need to have nitrogen installed (needs to find the wf.inc file).

-Add the nitrogen_elements directory to your ERL_LIBS environment variable (or place/clone it to a path already mentioned by ERL_LIBS), then
+Add the nitrogen_elements directory to your ERL_LIBS environment variable (or place/clone it to a path already mentioned by ERL_LIBS), then:

     -include_lib("nitrogen_elements/include/nitrogen_elements.hrl").